PiperRc/3-Column-Preview-Card/README.md

 I also realized that I need a review padding because I could not get the words to line up exactly it appears in the solution.

+EDIT: (CHANGED ON APRIL 17TH 2021).
+Per advice, I changed the height: 100vh; to min-height:100vh.
+I changed the padding and focused more on width to get the words to fit the way I need.
+I need to review responsive design

 ### Continued development

 -padding, specifically to making words align the way you want them
+-EDIT: (CHANGED ON APRIL 17TH 2021): Responsive design (

 ### Useful resources